Audi A5 Sportback hatchback - MPG, running costs & CO2

 Audi A5 Sportback MPG & CO2

-The entry-level 148bhp 2.0-litre 35 TDI diesel engine returns up to 54.3mpg, a pretty impressive figure.
-It emits up to 135g/km of CO2, as long as you stick to 17-inch alloy wheels.
-Going for larger 19-inch wheels will take emissions up to 138g/km.
-Choosing the 187bhp 40 TDI quattro reduces the claimed economy to 48.7mpg and increases CO2 emissions to 153-156g/km.
-It’s best to think twice before choosing Audi’s quattro four-wheel-drive system, as it can affect fuel economy.
+The entry-level 35 TFSI engine returns up to 44.8mpg and emits 144g/km of CO2.
+Going for larger wheels will take emissions up, though, and it’s best to think twice before choosing Audi’s quattro four-wheel-drive system, as it can reduce fuel economy.

-All Audi A5s are subject to a flat road-tax rate of £145 a year.
-Be careful when it comes to the options list, though: if your A5 Sportback ends up costing £40,000 or more, it’ll be liable for a further £320-a-year tax in years two to six of ownership, taking the annual bill to £465 during that time.
+Every version of the Audi A5 Sportback is subject to a flat road-tax rate of £150 a year.
+Be careful when it comes to the options list, though: if your A5 Sportback ends up costing £40,000 or more, it’ll be liable for a further tax in years two to six of ownership.

 Audi’s servicing packages should make budgeting for maintenance easy, and are reasonably priced.
 If you prefer not to choose this option, expect a minor check-up to come in at around £170, while a major one should cost roughly £330.